TuxHood/SOEN-341-Events-Web-App/README.md

 # SOEN-341-Events-Web-App
 A platform for students to discover, organize, and attend campus events.
-Its built to streamline event management with the purpose of enhancing student engagement on campus.
+It's built to streamline event management with the purpose of enhancing student engagement on campus.

 ## Core Features
 - Event discovery: Browse and filter events by category, date, or popularity.